tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 *“My God!
 Maisie!
 Unbelievable!
 Against forty to one odds, here you are!
 With, like, ten minutes to spare, I think.
 You’re about to make one Swedish pharmaceutical CFO who really knows how to pick an underdog very, very happy…”*

-He chuckled, which was interrupted by gasp.
+He chuckled warmly.
+The levity was quickly interrupted by a gasp.

 *“Oh shoot!
 Almost forgot.
 Gotta send the kids to bed.”*